borglab/gtsam/GTSAM-Concepts.md

 Group Action
 ------------

-A group can *act* on another space.
-For example, a *similarity transform* in 3D can act on 3D space, like
+Group actions are concepts in and of themselves that can be concept checked (see below).

-    q = s*R*p + t
+In particular, a group can *act* on another space.

-Even finite groups can act on continuous entities.
 For example, the [cyclic group of order 6](http://en.wikipedia.org/wiki/Cyclic_group) can rotate 2D vectors around the origin:

     q = R(i)*p
     where R(i) = R(60)^i, where R(60) rotates by 60 degrees